godotengine/godot-docs/tutorials/animation/introduction_2d.rst

 Overview
 --------

-The :ref:`class_AnimationPlayer` node allows you to create anything from simple to complex animations.
+The :ref:`api:class_AnimationPlayer` node allows you to create anything from simple to complex animations.

 In this guide you learn to: